jruby/warbler/README.txt

 * +executable+: This bundles an embedded web server into the .war so that it can either be deployed into a traditional java web server or run as a standalone application using 'java -jar myapp.war'.
+* +compiled+: This uses +jrubyc+ to precompile all .rb files in your application to .class files and includes those in the .war instead of the Ruby sources.

 Features may form the basis for a third-party plugin system in the future if there is demand.